Jojodicus/dittrich.pro/content/setting-up-windows.md

 ## Enhanced Pointer Precision

 Similarly, enhanced pointer precision, or better known as mouse acceleration, can also be something quite annoying.
 When playing games, you ideally want the mouse acceleration completely flat, such that the same distance covered on the mouse mat always equals the same distance turned in game, regardless of how fast you move your mouse.
 Enhanced pointer precision works against that, increasing sensitivity the faster you move, which can mess with muscle memory.
 This isn't as relevant nowadays, since most games use raw input anyways and thus circumvent the pointer options from Windows.
 Some games, like Minecraft, don't do this though, so it's commonly advised to turn the setting of anyways.
 To do so, **open the mouse tab in Windows Settings, then click on "Additional mouse options".
 Under the Pointer Options tab, uncheck "Enhance pointer precision"**.

+## HAGS

+Hardware Accelerated GPU Scheduling is an option within the graphics tab in Windows Settings.
+For the vast majority of games, you will have better performance with HAGS enabled.
+Though for some games and systems, it can also be detrimental.
+Try it out for yourself and see what gives you the best experience.

 ## Telemetry